Ingrown Nail Surgery

 Before the procedure, patient will be placed onto broad-spectrum antibiotic for prophylaxis (caution) and continue to course through the surgical procedure and the following 3-4 days after the procedure.
 The procedure will be conducted under local anesthetic (digital block) and under sterile means.
 This is a highly successful operation and less invasive then other surgical procedures.
 The partial nail avulsion using chemical rarely causes any significant discomfort or pains after the procedure.
 If so, normally a light pain killer will be prescribed.

 There are risks and complications with all operations and these should be discussed in detail with your Podiatrist.
 However, this operation has a very low complication and risk rate.
 Although every effort is made to reduce risks and complications, they are generally uncommon and not serious. possible complication may include:

 Risk of infection (may require another course of antibiotics)

 The Podiatrist will go through in detail about possible risks and answer any questions you may have.
 What happens after the Procedure?
 The patient's toe will be dressed with a sterile dressing and be redressed 3-4 times over a course of about 1-2 weeks.

 It is important that the patient does not change the dressing themselves and only the Podiatrist change the dressing for them.
 This will reduce the chance of infection and lengthen healing time.
 The nail-bed takes on average 1-3 weeks to heal, which the Podiatrist will sign off as completed when the toe is healed and the surgical wound is closed.
 The patient may still walk and go about on day-to-day task.

 Cost for Surgical procedure?

-The initial pre-surgical consultation will cost $60.
-The surgical procedure will cost between $450-490.
+The initial pre-surgical consultation will cost $80.
+The surgical procedure can range in cost between $550-$700 for one side.
 The cost includes:

 Dressings (including the follow up dressings)